 • Document processing including Civilian and Military ID’s

-The project will also allow for ancillary supports to Veterans and families including, but not limited to assistance with housing costs, transportation, phones, food and emergency shelter.
+The project will also allow for ancillary supports to Veterans and families including, but not necessarily be limited to assistance with housing costs, transportation, phones, food and emergency shelter.

 • Provide outreach and linkage to services for approximately 100 Veterans and families annually